hrincon/intro_to_python/README.md

 # intro_to_python
-Python scripts made for class
+Python scripts made for MisionTIC's Python class